tyler-tee/Overwatch/README.md

 ## Usage

 ### General Use
+For best results, please launch Overwatch with elevated privileges:
+> sudo python3 ./run.py

+### Headless
-If running headless, configure your desired ranges in config.py ({'Scan_Title': 'Subnet'})
+If running headless, configure your desired ranges in config.py.

-Then simply launch Overwatch with elevated privileges:
->sudo python3 ./run.py
+Ex: ({'Scan_Title': 'Subnet'})

+Headless mode will allow you to run Overwatch unattended.
+Set it up with a cronjob/scheduled task and you can keep an eye on your external footprint automatically.

+If GUI use is never needed, configure config.py accordingly (you can also set this behavior using the GUI):
+> 'run_mode': 'headless'

 ### GUI
 ![main](https://user-images.githubusercontent.com/64701075/132075379-c17ef979-df80-45f3-bf34-f4ce73429045.png)